Princess Teresa Cristina of Saxe-Coburg and Gotha

 Princess Teresa Cristina of Saxe-Coburg and Gotha (23 August 1902 - 24 January 1990), was a German-Brazilian princess of the House of Saxe-Coburg and Gotha.

 Early life

 She was born Princess Theresia Christiane Maria Josepha Ignatia Benizia Michaela Gabriele Raphaele Gonzaga of Saxe-Coburg and Gotha at the Thüringen in Austria-Hungary, the sixth child of Prince August Leopold of Saxe-Coburg and Gotha and Archduchess Karoline Marie of Austria.

 Her father was the son of Princess Leopoldina of Brazil, daughter of Emperor Pedro II of Brazil and Teresa Cristina of the Two Sicilies, her namesake.
+Through her mother she was also a great-granddaughter of Leopold II, the last Grand Duke of Tuscany.

 Teresa Cristina was the only grandchild of Leopoldina to retain Brazilian nationality.
-Through her mother she was also a great-granddaughter of Leopold II, the last Grand Duke of Tuscany.

 Marriage and family

-Teresa Cristina married in Salzburg on 6 October 1930 to Lamoral, Baron Taxis di Bordogna e Valnigra (1900-1966).
+Teresa Cristina married in Salzburg on 6 October 1930 to Lamoral, Baron Taxis di Bordogna e Valnigra (1900-1966), the son of Omodeo, Freiherr Taxis Bordogna und Valnigra (1872-1948) and his wife, Franziska "Fanny" von Ottenhaler zu Ottenthal (1877–1955).
 Their descendants assumed the surname Tasso de Saxe-Coburgo e Bragança.
 They had four children: